-There are a number of reasons why an owner or operator of a vehicle may choose to modify it with non-standard features.
-Whether it is raising the height of a vehicle for recreational purposes, adjusting it to improve access for a disabled passenger, modifying the engine for greater capacity or lowering a vehicle for aesthetic purposes, it is important to ensure that the finished product meets the standards of roadworthiness before it is driven on NSW roads.
+There are a number of reasons an owner or operator of a vehicle may choose to modify the vehicle with non-standard features.
+Whether raising the height of a vehicle for recreational purposes, adjusting it to improve access for a disabled passenger, modifying the engine for greater capacity or lowering a vehicle for aesthetic purposes, it is important to ensure that the finished product meets the standards of roadworthiness before it is driven on NSW roads.

 Police are sure to notice a car that is taller, lower, louder or faster than it should be, and if that modification isn’t officially certified, then the owner will receive a defect notice and may be prohibited from driving the vehicle until the defect has been remedied.